SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Aisā jogī na▫o niḏẖ pāvai. Ŧal kā barahm le gagan cẖarāvai. ||1|| rahā▫o.

-(Aisa) such (jogi) a Yogi (paavai) obtains (nau nidhi = nine treasures) all treasures, i.e. Naam or awareness of Divine virtues and commands;
+(Aisa) such (jogi) a Yogi (paavai) receives (nau nidhi = nine treasures) all treasures, i.e. obtains awareness of Divine virtues and commands.

-and (l-e) remembering (brahm-u) the Almighty, i.e. by awareness of Naam, (charaavai) lifts his consciousness (gagan-i = to sky) up, i.e. rises above physical symbolism t0 have spiritual experience.
+And (ley) remembering (brahm-u) the Almighty, i.e. by awareness of Naam, (charaavai) lifts his consciousness from (tal) low to (gagan-i = to sky) up, i.e. rises above physical symbolism t0 have spiritual experience.
 1.

 (Rahaau) dwell on this and contemplate.